Sherwood, Arkansas: Mayors

-Other elected officials

 Crime and enforcement

 Sherwood is supported by the Sherwood Police Department (SPD) since 1964.
 According to the city's website, the City of Sherwood has the lowest crime rate in the Arkansas.

 Fire and emergency services

 Sherwood is supported by the Sherwood Fire Department (SFD) since 1950.
 Additionally, the city has formed an Office of Emergency Management (OEM) to respond in cases of natural or man-made disasters.

 CHI St Vincent's North Hospital is a non-profit 69 bed hospital with an emergency department that sees about 20,000 patients per year.
 The hospital is classified as a Level IV Trauma Center by the State of Arkansas.
 Services offered include Emergency Medicine, General Surgery, Orthopedic Surgery, and Internal Medicine including critical care.
 Outpatient services include lab, radiology, as well as clinics for GI medicine and Neurology.

 Gravel Ridge

 The community of Gravel Ridge, located at 34°52′12″N 92°11′13″W (34.870068, -92.187069), was a census-designated place (CDP) in Pulaski County that was annexed into the city of Sherwood in 2008.
 Gravel Ridge, located between western Jacksonville and the Sylvan Hills area of Sherwood, had a population of 3,232 and total area of 1.9 sqmi, as of the 2000 census.